mehulagg/gitlab/doc/user/admin_area/settings/help_page.md

 to go for help.
 You can customize and display this information on the GitLab  `/help` page and on the GitLab sign-in page.

-## Add a help message to the help page
+## Add a help message to the Help page

 You can add a help message, which is shown at the top of the GitLab `/help` page (for example,
 <https://gitlab.com/help>):